Chilling Adventures of Sabrina (TV series): Lawsuit

 In November 2018, Satanic Temple activists sued the series' production team over the use of the Statue of Baphomet, which they claim was a direct copy of their own statue and portrayed the Temple in an inaccurate and derogatory way.
 Temple members were also concerned about the depiction of Satanists as cannibals practicing forced worship.
-On November 21, 2018, it was confirmed that Satanic Temple and Netflix had made a pact and amicably settled the lawsuit dispute, with the terms of the deal left undisclosed to the public.
+On November 21, 2018, it was confirmed that Satanic Temple and Netflix had amicably settled the lawsuit dispute, with the terms of the deal left undisclosed to the public.

 Music

 On March 15, 2019, WaterTower Music released a digital EP with four songs performed by some of the members of the series' cast during the first part of the first season.
 A compilation of songs from the first season, including six songs performed by the cast (four from the EP and two new songs), was released on digital by WaterTower Music on April 5, 2019.
 Soundtrack from the first part of the second season was released on January 24, 2020, followed by the soundtrack for the last part on January 1, 2021.

 An album of Adam Taylor's scoring for season 1 was released on compact disc by La-La Land Records, and simultaneously on download by WaterTower Music, on August 16, 2020.
-The soundtrack and score from the first season was released by Waxwork Records in 2020 on 180 gram vinyl, which was a triple LP.
+The soundtrack and score from the first season was released by Waxwork Records in 2020 on 180-gram vinyl, which was a triple LP.